DPOK: Reinforcement Learning for Fine-tuning Text-to-Image Diffusion Models: Experimental Details

-For hyper-parameters of online RL training used in Section~\ref{sec:main_exp}., we use $\alpha=10, \beta = 0.01$, learning rate = $10^{-5}$ and keep other default hyper-parameters in AdamW, sampling batch size $m=10$.
+\paragraph{Online RL training.} For hyper-parameters of online RL training used in Section~\ref{sec:main_exp}., we use $\alpha=10, \beta = 0.01$, learning rate = $10^{-5}$ and keep other default hyper-parameters in AdamW, sampling batch size $m=10$.
 For policy gradient training, to perform more gradient steps without the need of re-sampling, we perform $5$ gradient steps per sampling step, with gradient norm clipped to be smaller than $0.1$, and use importance sampling to handle off-policy samples, and use batch size $n = 32$ in each gradient step.
-We train the models till it generates $20000$ online samples, which matches the number of samples in supervised fine-tuning and results in 10K gradient steps in total.
+We train the models till generating $20000$ online samples, which matches the number of samples in supervised fine-tuning and results in 10K gradient steps in total.
 For stable training, we freeze the weights in batch norm to be exactly the same as the pretrained diffusion model.
-We also explore the use of the ``baseline function'' to reduce the variance during gradient estimation: we fit a value function $V(x_t, t, z)$ to estimate the expected reward of $x_0$ using the current policy.
-In practice, we find that such value function helps to achieve faster training under the single-prompt setting, but would cause instability in training under the multi-prompt setting.
-We expect the instability comes from not having enough samples to fit the value function, making the gradient estimation biased and thus causing failure in training.
-We plan to explore the use of a value function under the multi-prompt setting as future work.
+For importance sampling, we apply the clip hyperparameter $\epsilon=10^{-4}$.

 \paragraph{Supervised training.}

 For hyper-parameters of supervised training, we use $\gamma = 2.0$ as the default option in Section~\ref{sec:main_exp}, which is chosen from $\gamma \in \{0.1,1.0,2.0,5.0\}$.
 We use learning rate $=2\times 10^{-5}$ and keep other default hyper-parameters in AdamW, which was chosen from $\{5\times 10^{-6}, 1\times 10^{-5}, 2\times 10^{-5}, 5\times10^{-5}\}.$ We use batch size $n=128$ and $M = 20000$ such that both algorithms use the same number of samples, and train the SFT model for 8K gradient steps.
 Notice that Lemma~\ref{lemma_sup_kl} requires $r+\gamma$ to be non-negative, we apply a filter of reward such that if $r+\gamma <0$, we just set it to 0.
 In practice, we also observe that without this filtering, supervised fine-tuning could fail during training, which indicates that our assumption is indeed necessary.